10 Best CrossFit Shirts Tested & Fully Reviewed

 This polyester blend shirt also uses Dri-FIT fabric to keep you as dry as possible during your workouts.

-This Racer back shirt comes in lots of colors and is really cute and flattering.
+This acer back shirt comes in lots of colors and is really cute and flattering.

-The price for this shirts varies based on what color you choose--so it can get pretty expensive.
+The price for this shirt varies based on what color you choose, and because it's made by Nike it can get pretty expensive.

 5. Under Armour Short Sleeve Tech

 Can be expensive depending on size and color

 Not as fitted